-Bryan has been listed as a “Rising Star” by Alabama Super Lawyers in the Personal Injury Products Defense category multiple times since 2011.
-The American Bar Association named Bryan as Co-chair of the Litigation Section’s Chemical and Automotive Subcommittees.
+Bryan was listed in the Best Lawyers in America for Commercial Litigation Law and Mass Tort Litigation/Class Actions in 2021.
+He was selected as a B-Metro Top Attorney in 2020.
+He was listed as a “Rising Star” by Alabama Super Lawyers in the Personal Injury Products Defense category multiple times since 2011.
+The American Bar Association named Bryan Co-Chair of the Litigation Section’s Chemical and Automotive Subcommittees.

 - Current representation of a national pipeline services company in multi-state personal injury and property damage matters.